 Convention Explanation Example Use simple sentences and simple words This helps people understand what was discussed (especially if they were not at the meeting).
 Do not write: 'Mr UB Sporty extrapolated that this fine sporting institution's solar matt 500 water heating appliance with the white duco slimline control panel was performing consistently below its engineered benchmarks.'
 Do write: 'Mr UB Sporty reported the club's hot water system needed urgent repairs.'
 Use active, rather than passive voice In the 'active' voice, the subject of the sentence performs the action stated by the verb.
 In the 'passive' voice, the subject of the sentence is acted upon.
 Generally, the passive voice can be more difficult for a reader to understand.
 However, it is acceptable to use the passive voice if: you want to soften an unpleasant message; you don't know who did a particular thing recorded in the minutes, or you want to shift the reader's attention away from the person to other information.
 Do not write (passive voice): 'A computer was used by the secretary to write these minutes.'
 Do write (active voice): 'The secretary used a computer to write the minutes.'
 Do write (passive voice) in some circumstances: 'Complaints were put in the suggestion box.'
 (That is, you do not want to specify who actually made the complaints.)
 Use only one tense It is usually best to use the past tense in minutes.
-Do write:'Ms L Little reported that she had''The board considered that' Avoid terms such as 'he said' or 'she stated' unless you quote their actual words This is to avoid 'putting words into a person's mouth.'
+Do write: 'Ms L Little reported that she had' 'The board considered that' Avoid terms such as 'he said' or 'she stated' unless you quote their actual words This is to avoid 'putting words into a person's mouth.'
 Do not write: 'Mr S Fry said: 'I got a letter from the Council about this.
-I reckon the Council is being stupid."
+I reckon the Council is being stupid.''
 Do write: 'Mr S Fry reported that he had received a letter from the Council.
 He spoke critically of the Council's position on this issue.'

-Avoid personal descriptions or attributes This is to make sure that the minutes are as 'objective' or 'impartial' as possible - the minutes should not include the minute-writer's own personal opinions or reflections.
+Convention Explanation Example Avoid personal descriptions or attributes This is to make sure that the minutes are as 'objective' or 'impartial' as possible - the minutes should not include the minute-writer's own personal opinions or reflections.
 Do not write: 'The chairman announced happily' 'The director meanly said' 'The club representative slammed the report.'
-Be careful (1) not to defame anyone; and (2) when recording matters The law of defamation is complex.
-A Chairperson should challenge any defamatory statements at the time they are made in a meeting and Do not write: 'Ms L Little reported that the builder engaged to renovate the club house has a history of stealing from companies and said he was a disgrace to his profession.'
+Be careful (1) not to defame anyone; and (2) when recording matters that include confidential information The law of defamation is complex.
+A Chairperson should challenge any defamatory statements at the time they are made in a meeting and have them withdrawn.
+The statements will then not be recorded in the minutes.
+Mark the minutes as 'confidential' if they contain sensitive, confidential or personal information.
+This makes it clear that access to minutes is intended to be limited.
+Do not write: 'Ms L Little reported that the builder engaged to renovate the club house has a history of stealing from companies and said he was a disgrace to his profession.'
+Do write: 'Concern was expressed about the suitability of the builder for the task of renovating the club house.'